About Sherec Project

 Objective 3

-To semi-automate the cutting and paint removal processes in ship recycling process using two innovative mobile robotic systems that can work autonomously or via tele-operation: (1) a mobile robot with magnetic tracks that can navigate on the ship hull without external support, and (2) a mobile manipulator that can navigate inside the ship.
+To semi-automate cutting and paint removal processes in ship recycling using two mobile robotic systems.
+The robots will operate autonomously or via tele-operation: one is a magnetic-tracked robot that can navigate the ship’s hull without external support, and the other is a mobile manipulator that moves inside the ship.

 Vision & Impact